-Blog post originally published by Ira Padilla and tenfold.com at https://www.tenfold.com/it/the-impact-of-ai-over-the-next-half-decade Permission to publish provided by Ira Padilla.
+Impact of Artificial Intelligence article originally published by Ira Padilla and tenfold.com .
+Permission to publish provided by Ira Padilla.

 For those who may find awkward the reference to “half a decade” and not the “next decade” here is why: AI is evolving at such a staggering rate that it is simply not possible to foresee what it will represent in 10 years’ time.